3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Introduction

+The MVCNN\cite{su2015multi} extracts a series of rendered views on 2D pictures and combines information from several perspectives of a 3D shape into a single, compact shape descriptor.
+PointNet++\cite{qi2017pointnet} iteratively implements the representations in a hierarchical neural network using point cloud representations for the input data to create a representation of three-dimensional forms.
+A multiloop-view convolutional neural network architecture for 3D shape retrieval was suggested by Gao et al.\cite{jiang2019mlvcnn}.
+It may be seen of as a modified MVCNN that takes into account the natural hierarchical links between views.
+Some researchers, however, concentrate more on the multimodal information to effectively represent the 3D shapes.
+You et al.\cite{you2018pvnet} suggested a combined convolutional network that successfully integrates point cloud and multiview images into an end-to-end neural network.
 These conventional methods concentrate on the descriptive layout of 3D shapes and use them to find related 3D shapes.
 However, consumers may now quickly obtain photographs thanks to the advancement of computer vision and smartphones.
 Some academics concentrate on the issue of retrieving cross-modal 3D shapes from 2D photos.
 Dai et al.\cite{Dai2018Deep} recommended a unique deep correlated holistic metric learning (DCHML) strategy to lessen the distinction between sketch images and 3D shapes.
-The proposed DCHML simultaneously trains two deep neural networks (one for each domain), learning two deep nonlinear transformations to map data from both domains into a new feature space.
-Joint distribution adaptation (JDA), a brand-new transfer learning strategy, was put out by Long et al.\cite{Long2014Transfer1}.
-It jointly adjusts the conditional distribution and the marginal distribution as part of a principled dimensionality reduction strategy to provide a new feature representation that is effective and robust to significant distributional variations.
+DCHML simultaneously trains modality-specific networks, mapping input data into an integrated feature space.
+Joint distribution adaptation (JDA), another transfer learning strategy, was put out by Long et al.\cite{long2014transfer}.
+It jointly adjusts the conditional distribution and the marginal distribution as part of a principled dimensionality reduction strategy to provide the effectiveness and robustness to significant distributional variations during feature learning.
 A coherent structure that minimizes the transition across domains statistically and geometrically has been proposed by Zhang et al.\cite{Zhang2017Joint}.
 In order to simultaneously decrease the geometric shift and the propagation shift, two combined projections are trained that project the information from the source domain and the target domain into low-dimensional subspaces.
 All of these techniques, however, concentrate on cross-modal feature learning and global structural information descriptor creation.
 Both of these depend on parameter learning, extensive training datasets, and model design.
-All of these techniques have trouble retrieving several cross-domain and cross-modal 3D models at once.
+All of these techniques have trouble retrieving several cross-domain 3D models at once.
 These techniques cannot thus be seen as union methods.